-Temp on Avg for June in Cape Town19.3 °C
+Temp on Avg for November in Cape Town24.8 °C

-Rainfall on Average for June in Cape Town79.3 mm
+Rainfall on Average for November in Cape Town24.2 mm

 Telegraph Travel, Condé Nast Traveller, National Geographic – Cape Town scoops up awards from all the big-name travel guides.
 This South African port charms from the outset, laying out an activity-packed city sandwiched between flat-topped mountains and the wild Atlantic coast.

 But it’s not all about its looks.
 Cape Town also delivers shop-lined boardwalks, island museums, serene botanical gardens, plus a cable car that climbs right up to the top of Table Mountain.
 It’s little wonder that over 4 million visitors gravitate to this city each year.

 Best of all, getting to Cape Town from London is easy.
 Direct flights take off from Heathrow Airport daily.